 We’ll need an image file you want to use as a desktop wallpaper.
 It can be a BMP or JPG file.

 This image file can be pre-copied to all computers, but it is more convenient if the clients take the jpeg file automatically from the shared network folder.
 To do this, you can use a file server, a SYSVOL folder on the domain controllers or a DFS folder.
-We have chosen the second variant for our distributed network, since the SYSVOL contents is automatically replicated between all DCs and allows to reduce WAN traffic between the branches offices when the clients are getting the image file.
+We have chosen the second variant for our distributed network since the SYSVOL contents are automatically replicated between all DCs and allow reducing WAN traffic between the branch offices when the clients are getting the image file.

 Copy the image file on any domain controller to the C:\Windows\SYSVOL\sysvol\woshub.loc\scripts\Screen folder.
 An UNC path to this file looks as follows: \\woshub.loc\SYSVOL\woshub.loc\scripts\Screen\corp_wallpaper.jpg.

-Check that the domain users have read permissions on this file (grant Read NTFS permission for the Domain Users or Authenticated Users group).
+Check that the domain users have read permissions for this file (grant Read NTFS permission for the Domain Users or Authenticated Users group).

 How to Configure Desktop Wallpaper Settings via GPO?